-1. To edit environment information, click the expandable icon associated with it, and then click the Pencil icon.
+2. To edit environment information, click the expandable icon associated with it, and then click the Pencil icon.

 All of the editable information displays on one page.

-Option Description To update the name and description: To update the name and description, change the information in the Name , Short Code , and Description fields.
-To update the assertion encryption certificate: To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
-To update connection information: To update the connection information for either a PingFederate or PingAccess environment, change the information in the Username and Password fields. if a PingAccess environment is added to PingCentral and removed through the edit page, the connection information is saved and restored if the PingAccess environment is selected again.
-To add or remove protection status: To add or remove the protected status of an environment, which prevents non-administrators from promoting applications to the environment, select or clear the Only Administrators Can Promote Applications check box.
-To update the signing certificate: To update the signing certificate used to promote SAML applications, select the appropriate certificate in the Signing Certificate list or upload your own.
-To update the SP certificate: To update the SP certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
-To update the assertion encryption certificate: To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
+Option Description Update the name and description To update the name and description, change the information in the Name , Short Code , and Description fields.
+Update the assertion encryption certificate To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
+Update connection information To update the connection information for either a PingFederate or PingAccess environment, change the information in the Username and Password fields. + Note If a PingAccess environment is added to PingCentral and removed through the edit page, the connection information is saved and restored if the PingAccess environment is selected again.

+Option Description Configure promotion approval requirements To configure if non-administrators need approval for promoting an application to an environment, select an option from the Approval Type.
+Choose from: Select No Approval to allow non-administrators to promote applications to the environment freely.
+Select Approval Required to indicate that application promotion requires approval.
+Select Require Approval If Any Expression Fails and go to Creating and testing approval expressions on this page.
+Select Require Approval If Any Expression Succeeds and go to Creating and testing approval expressions on this page.
+Add or remove the enforcement of random client secret generation To enforce random secret generation and restrict non- administrators from creating their own, select the Enforce Random Client Secrets check box.
+PingCentral will generate random client secrets.
+To allow non- administrators to generate their own secret, clear the check box.
+Update the signing certificate To update the signing certificate used to promote SAML applications, select the appropriate certificate in the Signing Certificate list or upload your own.
+Update the SP certificate To update the SP certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
+Update the assertion encryption certificate To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.